xttrust/Tech-Master-Quiz/README.md

 - Quiz Creation:
   - The system should allow administrators to create quizzes with multiple-choice questions.

-- Quiz Categories:
-  - Quizzes should be categorized based on different topics such as programming, hardware, software, etc.

 - User Progress Tracking:
   - The platform should track and display users' quiz scores and progress over time.